-Automotive Manufacturing in the UK – What can we expect in the future?
+Automotive Manufacturing in the UK

-Andrew Williams and Stuart Apperley are Directors in the Global Transport, Manufacturing and Logistics team at Lloyds Bank Commercial Banking.
+Andrew Williams and Stuart Apperley are Directors in the Global Transport, Automotive Manufacturing and Logistics team at Lloyds Bank Commercial Banking.

 Andrew WIlliams – Lloyds Bank The automotive industry is undoubtedly a prized asset of the UK economy and one that has provided a benchmark for the rest of the country’s manufacturers.
 However, growth does not come without its own challenges.
 The sector must look to address those issues now or risk losing its place at the forefront of the economic recovery.